 Exiftool will be installed to /usr/local/bin by default.
 Make sure this is in the PATH for the user running Tomcat.

-Download the appropriate archive from the links below, unpack and copy the executable at wkhtmltox/bin/wkhtmlopdfto somewhere on the system PATH. (e.g. /usr/local/bin).
+Install wkhtmltopdf.
+Download the appropriate archive for Linux i386 or Linux AMD64 unpack and copy the executable at wkhtmltox/bin/wkhtmlopdf to somewhere on the system PATH. (e.g. /usr/local/bin).
 Enter the PATH in the property ‘wkhtmltopdf-path‘ in ApplicationSettings.properties.

 tar xf wkhtmltox-0.12.4_linux-generic-amd64.tar.xz cp wkhtmltox/bin/wkhtmltopdf /usr/local/bin